SharePoint/sp-dev-docs/docs/solution-guidance/site-columns-and-content-types-sharepoint-add-in.md

 ---
-title: Site columns and content types in the SharePoint add-in model ms.date: 11/03/2017
+title: Site columns and content types in the SharePoint Add-in model ms.date: 11/03/2017
 ---
-Site columns and content types in the SharePoint add-in model
+Site columns and content types in the SharePoint Add-in model
 =============================================================

 Summary